nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Talk to Pierre.
   * Get Medal of Honor from the running child.
   * Show the Medal of Honor to Pierre (press Square and choose Medal of Honor), talk to Pierre to get him to join the Party.
-  * Head to Viper Manor, optionally you can purchase 3 Antidotes from Lisa's Shop before you leave.
+  * Head to Viper Manor, optionally you can purchase 1 Antidoe and 1 Brace from Lisa's Shop before you leave.

-**Note:** You don't need the Antidotes, but the Bulbs from Luccia can poison you.
+**Note:** You don't need the Antidote and Brace, but the Bulbs from Luccia can poison and Sprain you.

 ### Before Viper Manor